syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Dealing-with-Suggestion-Box.md

 ## Retrieve the filter suggestion items

-Two ways to get the filtered suggestion items from SfComboBox.
+There are two ways to get the filtered suggestion items from SfComboBox.
 You can use the `FilteredItems` API in SfComboBox to access filtered suggestions items.
 You can get the filtered items when `IsEditableMode` is true and `AllowFiltering` is true.

 {% tabs %}